 I have folders for everything, but the only ones I really use are "Short Stories" and "Novels" (which doesn't include a whole lot of organization—it's basically just Scrivener files).
 To that end, let's check out the "Short Stories" folder:

 Feel like writing but don’t have any ideas?
 Check out the “In Progress” folder.
 Maybe you started something and didn’t follow it through.
 And moving files to “Published” as soon as you receive an acceptance letter ensures you never submit a piece that’s already been accepted.
 Rejection is enough; no need to embarrass ourselves with success.

 You can always break these down further according to whatever categories your writing tend toward.
 For example, within my "SUBMIT" folder, I have a couple folders for short shorts (under 500 words) and exclusive submissions:

-Ok, your files are organized, and you’re submitting.
-I’ve talked in previous posts about how important it is to submit frequently.
-But once you start submitting in high volumes, it becomes easy to get confused.
+Okay, your files are organized, and you’re submitting.
+Once you start submitting in high volumes, it becomes easy to get confused.
 Submittable is great for viewing your submissions.
 So is organizing your inbox.
 But what happens when some markets have their own submission managers?
 Or you lose your receipt of submission email?
 Things get cluttered fast.
 That’s why I keep a spreadsheet.

 Here’s a screenshot:

 This is for short story submissions, thus the file name ("Short Story Submission Tracker").
 From left to right, the columns have the name of the piece(s), the name of the market (magazine, website, etc.), the date I sent the submission, the date I received a decision, the response, the number of days since submission (or until response), and notes.